supertypeai/articles/articles/fear-greed-index-part1.md

 ---
 title: Turning Market Sentiment into Data - Developing Fear and Greed Index (Part 1)
-post_excerpt: In the first part of the article, we will explore the methodology behind designing a Fear and Greed Index, from conceptualization to mathematical techniques, as we quantify market sentiment in real time.
+post_excerpt: In the first part of the article, we will explore the methodology behind designing a Fear and Greed Index, from conceptualization and mathematical techniques to data gathering, as we quantify market sentiment in real time.
 taxonomy:
     category:
         - internal-guides